 # 1 – Earning too much income

 The most common reason that claimants are denied disability benefits is that they earn too much income.
-While claimants are allowed to work a small amount when they apply for and are collecting disability benefits, the income earned cannot exceed the substantial gainful activity (SGA) limit or the equivalent of $1,090 per month.
+While claimants are allowed to work a small amount when they apply for and are collecting disability benefits, the income earned cannot exceed the substantial gainful activity (SGA) limit per month.
 Income shows a claimant’s ability to work, so if a claimant is earning above the SGA limit then the SSA believes the claimant is not disabled enough to the point where he/she cannot work.

 # 2 – The Disability isn’t severe or won’t last long enough